syncfusion-content/blazor-docs/blazor/stepper/steps.md

 ## Disabled

-The [Disabled](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_Disabled) property can be used to disable any step.
+You can use the [Disabled](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_Disabled) property to in-active any step.
 By default the `Disabled` property is false.

 ```cshtml